Foster Care and Adoption

 Upcoming Foster Parent Information Sessions

-If you are interested in learning more about becoming a resource for Foster Care and Adoption, contact the Resource Home Recruiter at 703.746.5858 or 703.746.5761.
-Information sessions are held quarterly or on an individual basis.
+If you are interested in learning more about becoming a resource for Foster Care and Adoption, contact the Resource Home Recruiter at 703.746.5858.
+Information sessions are held monthly at a city of Alexandria library.

 Alexandria's foster families increase stability in a child's life by helping the child remain in a familiar community.